keguigong/chrome-dino/README.md

+# Chrome dino

+Re-create Chrome Dino game using Canvas and TypeScript.

 ## How to use it

 Specify a node as root node to contain the canvas, e.g., `#main-frame-error`.
 Import `Runner` class and then instantiate it with static `getInstance()` method.
 Remember to remove the listeners after destroyed by invoking `stopListening()` method.